Ravenna FC: Ravenna Calcio

 A new club, Ravenna Calcio, was admitted to play in Eccellenza Emilia-Romagna and obtained two consecutive promotions, which brought them back to Serie C2 in 2003.

 In 2005, Ravenna were promoted to Serie C1 after playoffs, and on 9 May 2007, Ravenna won the 2006–07 Serie C1/B in advance of one matchday, following a 0–0 away tie against Teramo, being thus promoted to Serie B, after six seasons from their last appearance in the second-highest division of Italy.
 They were relegated in 2008 after a poor Serie B campaign to Lega Pro Prima Divisione.
 In their first season back in Serie C1, now rebranded as Lega Pro Prima Divisione, Ravenna was coached by debutant manager Gianluca Atzori and missed immediate promotion by losing the playoff semifinals to Padova, who later went on to win the playoff finals as well.

 For the 2009–10 season, Ravenna were forced to search for a new head coach after Atzori left for Serie A club Catania, and former Inter Primavera coach Vincenzo Esposito was appointed as a replacement.
 However, the season started with a huge off-the-field shock, as young Albanian midfielder Brian Filipi, a regular for the team despite his 20 years of age, was hit by a car and left dead on 19 September 2009.

 On 18 July 2011 it was excluded by the Federal Council from Lega Pro Prima Divisione, but on 12 August 2011 it was admitted in Serie D/D. after conciliation with FIGC.

 2012: bankruptcy after relegation

 In the 2011–12 season, the club was relegated to Eccellenza.

 On 29 June 2012, Ravenna Calcio, which was in substantial financial difficulty, was declared bankrupt by the Court of Ravenna.

 From S.C.
 Ravenna Sport 2019 to Ravenna Football Club

 A new club, Ravenna Sport 2019, was admitted to play Promozione Emilia-Romagna and was promoted to Eccellenza Emilia-Romagna.

-In summer 2013, the club was renamed to its current name.
+In June 2026, the club received international attention when they signed 46-year-old former Ballon d'Or winner Ronaldinho.

-Colors and badge
+Colours and badge

-The team's colors are red and yellow.
+The team's colours are red and yellow.